 - Christina, one of the co-founders of Vamp Social Marketing Agency

-Chaired by a BBC journalist – who’s name escapes me!
+Chaired by a BBC journalist – whose name escapes me!

 Scarlett was only 19 when she founded Smart Girl Tribe.
-Now she is a twenty-something success and the leading women’s empowerment expert.
+Now she is a twenty-something success and a leading women’s empowerment expert.

-I learnt a lot from all of them, from how to talk your way up, how to believe in yourself and how to ignore everyone else.
+I learned a lot from all of them, from how to talk your way up, how to believe in yourself, and how to ignore everyone else.

 He was a fantastic speaker.
 Even though the irony of the fact a male entrepreneur was leading a panel on female empowerment was not lost on me.
 In fact, he was very good at staying on topic and talking about the women in his life who had inspired him and had given him his drive to succeed.
 Most specifically his mother and sisters.

 He plugged his upcoming podcast MOVE (Motivation, Opportunity, Vision, Entrepreneurship) and his company Candy Kittens.
-But he spent most of his time discussing anxiety, mental health and how to push forward and carried on.
+But he spent most of his time discussing anxiety, mental health, and how to push forward and carry on.
 All of which resonated with me, as someone with generalised anxiety disorder.